10 DIY Wallpaper Mistakes to Avoid

 Once upon a time, wallpaper was a very common element of design in most homes, particularly through the late 19th and mid-20th centuries.
 And more often than not, it was the homeowner who selected, ordered and hung the paper.
 The popularity of wallpaper, aside from simple fashion, was due to the fact that paper hides all imperfections in a wall.
 Bad plaster jobs or cracking were easier to cover with paper than to repair.

 If you do intend to tackle this job on your own, here are 10 tips on how to hang wallpaper the right way -- and how to deal with mistakes should they occur.

 - Measure twice, order once.
 Take very careful measurements of your room so that you can accurately estimate the number of rolls needed for the job.
 There are online estimators available, plus the wallpaper store will likely have someone who can help.

-- Depending on the complexity of the pattern, order 15-25% more paper than you estimate you need in case of mistakes or tears.
+- Depending on the complexity of the pattern, order 15-25% more wallpaper than you've estimated that you'll need, in case of mistakes or tears.

 - Save all scraps larger than 12" for future repairs.
 Surprises like indelible markers or accidental rips, or even the removal of curtain hardware, will leave visible holes and marks.
 If you have enough of the original wallpaper from the same print run or dye lot, you will be able to repair the damage neatly.